tsantiagoro85/credit-risk-classification/README.md

 # credit-risk-classification

 The present repository contains the data needed to run the credit risk classification challenge.
-The code can be found in credit_risk_classification.ipynb.
-The data needed to run the code can be found in the 'Resources' folder.
-Finally, a report of the results can be found in report-template.md.
+The folder 'Credit_Risk' contains the file credit_risk_classification.ipynb, which contains the code needed to run the challenge.
+The data needed to run the code can also be found in the 'Credit_Risk' folder.
+Finally, a report of the results can be found in report.md.